maulsy01/HappyReportAnalysis/journals/syd-journal.md

 #### November 28, 2018

 I worked on organizing the website into the categories of our analysis.
 I then included the plots I had created in each category of our analysis.
 I also included descriptions and what we learned from each plot.
 The one plot I had an issue with importing is the world map displaying happiness score.
 I am unsure how to save the map in a way it can be interactive on the website.

+#### November 29th, 2018

+I added more information on what data we obtained and what information is contained in the datasets to the website.
+I also worked on adding more graphs and explinations of the graphs onto the website.
+We had some issues linking our Jupyter Notebooks to the website.